cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 ## Impl Aliases

 Implementations can be aliased when imported.
-This is most useful when you want to instantiate generic impls with concrete types.
+This is most useful when you want to instantiate generic implementations with concrete types.
 For example, let's say we define a trait `Two` that is used to return the value `2` for a type `T`.
 We can write a trivial generic implementation of `Two` for all types that implement the `One` trait, simply by adding twice the value of `one` and returning it.
 However, in our public API, we may only want to expose the `Two` implementation for the `u8` and `u128` types.

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch08-generic-types-and-traits/listing_impl_aliases/src/lib.cairo}}